Cities are wrestling with a potential new exodus in the COVID-19 era, but Urban-X still believes in their future – TechCrunch

 - Mobilyze: the developer of a data analytics service for electric vehicle charging station site optimization

-- Resonant Link: the creator of a wireless charging service to power robots and electric vehicles.
+- Resonant Link: the creator of a wireless charging service to power robots and electric vehicles

 - Xtelligent: a company rethinking traffic signal technology

 “Not everyone can afford to move out to the suburbs and not everyone wants to.
 Cities are going to continue to be the epicenters of creativity and innovation,” said Kotch.
-“While these last three-and-a-half to four months have been a real challenge, particularly here in the U.S. we are deep believers in the vibrancy and necessity of cities.”
+“While these last three-and-a-half to four months have been a real challenge, particularly here in the U.S., we are deep believers in the vibrancy and necessity of cities.”

-Later stage investors think that the Urban-X thesis can create viable businesses, with about 85 percent of the accelerator’s companies going on to raise additional rounds of funding.
+Later-stage investors think that the Urban-X thesis can create viable businesses, with about 85% of the accelerator’s companies going on to raise additional rounds of funding.
 Some of the most successful companies (in terms of capital raised) include Bowery Farming, Starcity, Mark43, One Concern, Future Motion, Skycatch, Seamlessdocs, Revivn, BRCK and Rachio.

-“Technology, investment and mentorship have the power to advance the low carbon, resilient and high density future we need for our cities,” said Shaun Abrahamson, URBAN-X Investment Committee and Managing Partner at Urban Us.
-“We are thrilled to have this new group of founders join URBAN-X to build creative solutions that tackle climate change and the biggest issues facing our cities.”
+“Technology, investment and mentorship have the power to advance the low carbon, resilient and high density future we need for our cities,” said Shaun Abrahamson, Urban-X Investment Committee and managing partner at Urban Us.
+“We are thrilled to have this new group of founders join Urban-X to build creative solutions that tackle climate change and the biggest issues facing our cities.”